Lab 4 Assignment: Full Report

 • Reiterate the goals of your work and disclose if you were unsuccessful in achieving those goals.

-• Follow this opening with subheadings for each experiment you performed (in bold text below).
+• Follow this opening with the subsections described in bold text below.

 • Determination of Specific Activity